vesparny/angular-kickstart/README.md

 You are now ready to go, your applcation is available at **http://127.0.0.1:9000**.
 Every request to /api will be proxied to **http://127.0.0.1:9001/api**.

-In the `/backend` folder, you can find two examples of **RESTFul backend**.
+In the `/backend` folder, you can find two examples of a **RESTFul backend**.
 One using **Silex PHP micro-framework + SQLite** and another using **expressjs + MongoDB**.
-Refer to the README.md into its folder to launch the desired backend (or run your own).
+Refer to the README.md in each folder to launch the desired backend (or run your own).
 Then go to http://127.0.0.1:9000/notes.
 You are now ready to start coding.

-**Every file you add, edit or delete into the `/webapp` folder, will be handled by the build system**.
+**Every file you add, edit or delete into the `/webapp` folder will be handled by the build system**.

-When you are ready to build a production release there is a task for that.
+When you are ready to build a production release there is a task for that:

     $ grunt dist

-After the task has finished you can find an optimized version of your project into the `/build/dist` folder.
+After the task has finished you can find an optimized version of your project inside the `/build/dist` folder.

 ##Directory Structure